xiv3r/openwrt-deauther/README.md

 telnet 192.168.1.1
 ```
 # Mipsel_24kc only
-> Any Openwrt running in this processors must be supported by mdk4
+> Any Openwrt running in this processors is supported by [mdk4](https://downloads.openwrt.org/releases/23.05.5/targets/ramips/)
  - mt7620
  - mt7621
  - mt76x8